freebirdyeah/cryptonite-taskphase2-shaan/picoCTF/Cryptography.md

 ### learnings from miniRSA

-1. learned how to decrypt using Coppersmith's attack for small values of 'e'
+1. learned how to decrypt using low-exponent attack for small values of 'e'